TECHNOLOGY, LAW, AND LEADERSHIP IMPORTANT COURSE INFORMATION – FALL 2020

 The final version of the paper counts for 30% of the final grade.

-The final grade may be adjusted upward or downward based on the depth of the student’s efforts to revise the full draft of the paper in light of my comments.
+The final grade may be adjusted upward or downward based on the depth of the student’s efforts to revise the full draft of the paper in light of Professor Madison’s comments.

 Seminar grades may also be adjusted upward or downward based on the quality of the student’s classroom participation, and they may be adjusted upward based on the quality of the student’s reflective comments.